System Requirements

 • By default, the value vm.swappiness = 60 works well on standard machines (with 8-16 GB of memory).
 However, machines, where TrueConf Server is installed, have more RAM, so it makes sense to choose a different value.

-To learn more about swap in Linux, refer to the Red Hat website.
+You can read more about how swap works in Linux on the Red Hat website.

 So, to reduce the use of swap, take these steps: